Originally published 20 April 2022, last updated 25 October 2022

 This is probably not sufficiently complete coverage of Adobe RGB for professional users to consider using this screen for anything serious, apart from perhaps some light work in and amongst common gaming and multimedia uses.
 Things like the TPC feature (aka ABL – discussed more later) are also a pain for this kind of use, and so it’s not really well suited to proper professional use in our opinion.

 Like the older generations, the LG C2 series will support hardware level calibration.
-Portrait Displays have not yet updated their Calman software to include details and options for the C2 2022 range, but we believe it should still work when selecting the 2021 models as the pipeline is the same for these new screens.
+Portrait Displays have not yet updated their Calman software to include details and options for the C2 2022 range officially (currently in beta), but it does still work when selecting the 2021 models as the pipeline is the same for these new screens.

 The screen features a built-in pattern generator for the software which means that you do not need an expensive external pattern generator.
 This hardware calibration allows you even better control over the setup if you have a compatible calibration device and one of the Calman software packages.
 Note that for many casual users, simple setting changes will be sufficient given the results we’ve seen above to get an accurate and comfortable setup.
 You can check our our comprehensive guide to using the Calman ‘LG AutoCal’ software here.